ohata-toast/EasyMaker/en/console-guide.md

 The 'User' take responsibility for all consequences of allowing the user to access Object Storage for an account other than the AI EasyMaker system account during the access policy setting process, and AI EasyMaker is not responsible for it.

+!!! tip "Note"
-[Note] According to features, AI EasyMaker accesses, reads or writes to Object Storage as follows.
+    According to features, AI EasyMaker accesses, reads or writes to Object Storage as follows.

 | Feature | Access Right | Access target |
 | --- | --- | --- |